-Spike Lee came under intense criticism for his choice of title for his modern re-telling of Aristophanes’s Lysistrata.
+Spike Lee came under intense criticism for the title of his modern re-telling of Aristophanes’s Lysistrata.
 Chance the Rapper addressed Spike Lee on Twitter: “you don’t do any work with the children of Chicago, you don’t live here, you’ve never watched someone die here.
 Don’t tell me to be calm.”
 While Chance’s comments are personal in that they are aimed directly at Spike Lee, they do not constitute a personal attack.
-The defining problem for Chance, and other critics of the film’s title, is Spike Lee’s position as a non-Chicagoan – in no way implicated in the city’s violence, nor a participant in the efforts to curb it through community action – profiting from the term “Chi-raq”.
+The defining problem for Chance, and other critics of the film’s title, is Spike Lee’s position as a non-Chicagoan—in no way implicated in the city’s violence, nor a participant in the efforts to curb it through community action—profiting from the term “Chi-raq.”
 When King Louie released a track titled “Fuck Spike Lee” it was clear who the Chicago rapper sided with.
 But unlike Chance the Rapper’s tweets, his song didn’t address Spike Lee or his use of the term “Chi-raq” in any way other than declaring, “Chi-raq drillinois fuck Spike Lee.”
 He didn’t need to justify his opinion and he knew it.
 His position spoke for him.

 Chicagoans’ anger at their city being portrayed as a warzone is elevated when the term “Chi-raq” is used by non-Black non-Chicagoans.
-This is in part due to the purportedly explicatory, but in fact de-contextualising causal claim that it implies, that “gang-based violence has made the city into a warzone.”
+This is in part due to the purportedly explicatory, but in fact, de-contextualising causal claim that it implies, that “gang-based violence has made the city into a warzone.”
 This image, as Black Chicagoans are very acutely aware, tells nothing of the situation of widespread racialised poverty and dire lack of infrastructure and opportunity in majority Black parts of the city.
-What’s more, the use of “Chi-raq” by those disconnected, both geographically and racially, from Southside Chicago employs the same imperial racist viewpoint – summed up by protagonist Kate Ashby in the series Black Earth Rising: “they just kill each other over there.
-That’s just what they do” – usually reserved for the Global South.
-The imperial gaze is turned inwards onto a majority Black region of the US.
+What’s more, the use of “Chi-raq” by those disconnected, both geographically and racially, from Southside Chicago employs the same imperial racist viewpoint—summed up by protagonist Kate Ashby in the series Black Earth Rising: “they just kill each other over there.
+That’s just what they do”—usually reserved for the Global South; the imperial gaze turned inwards onto a majority Black region of the US.
 Chicagoans have at least an implicit understanding of the consequences of this imperial gaze.
 It equates the lives of Black residents of Southside Chicago with the disposability of the Arab people on whom the US drops bombs with impunity.

 Though seen by some as the promotion of an aesthetic of violence, the wearing of camouflage by non-soldiers is, in fact, a litmus test for the lack of military violence in one’s immediate environs.
 After all, a civilian only wears camouflage in the context in which the differentiation between solider and civilian need never be made.

 The video for Jay Rock’s 2018 track “OSOM” featuring J. Cole opens with a scene in which the rappers’ characters debrief in a motel room after performing a robbery.
-From the visual of J. Cole washing his bloody hands in the bathroom sink, we infer that the robbery did not go according to plan.
+From the visual of Jay Rock’s character washing his bloody hands in the bathroom sink, we infer that the robbery did not go according to plan.

 “You had your mask on though right?”
 Jay Rock’s character asks.